TeyimPila/Opinionated/README.md

 I use yarn for start and build, and git bash for my shell.

+To update the project to the latest you can delete the dependencies in package.json and then run this:
 ```
 yarn add bootstrap@3 react-bootstrap redux react-redux redux-form redux-thunk react-router react-router-bootstrap react-router-dom react-spinner react-table react-bootstrap-typeahead react-confirm`
 ```